MohanGuo/Equivariant_Diffusion/blogpost.md

 The term q(xₜ₋₁|xₜ, x₀) is referred to as _“forward process posterior distribution.”_

-The job of our DL model during training is to approximate the parameters of this posterior such that the KL divergence is as minimal as possible.
+During training, our DL model learns to approximate the parameters of this posterior in order to minimize the KL divergence.

 <p align="center">
 <img src="readme_material//diffusion_training.gif" width=700>